Best Single-Engine Turboprop Aircraft in 2026 — 5 Models Compared

 Probably should have opened with this section, honestly.
 The PC-12 NGX is the most versatile single-engine turboprop ever built, and its sales numbers have proven that claim across 30-plus years of continuous production.
 Pilatus delivered over 1,900 PC-12s through the end of 2025.
 No competitor is close.

-The NGX variant, introduced in 2021 and carrying through 2026 with incremental updates, runs a PT6E-67XP engine producing 1,200 shaft horsepower.
-Cruise speed is around 290 KTAS at FL250.
-That’s slower than the TBM, but the PC-12 compensates with a cabin that is genuinely large — 16.3 feet long, 5 feet wide, 4.8 feet tall.
-You can configure it as a six- to nine-passenger transport, a dedicated cargo aircraft with a 52-by-52-inch cargo door, a medevac platform, or a combination of all three with quick-change interior systems.
-New base price in 2026 is approximately $5.6 million, though fully equipped examples with Pilatus’ ProLine Fusion avionics package clear $6 million.
+But what is the PC-12 NGX, exactly?
+In essence, it’s a pressurized utility transport with a cabin large enough to reconfigure for almost any mission.
+But it’s much more than that.
+The NGX variant runs a PT6E-67XP engine producing 1,200 shaft horsepower.
+Cruise speed is around 290 KTAS at FL250 — slower than the TBM, yes, but the PC-12 compensates with a cabin that is genuinely large.
+Sixteen-point-three feet long, five feet wide, four-point-eight feet tall.
+You can configure it as a six- to nine-passenger transport, a dedicated cargo aircraft using the 52-by-52-inch cargo door, a medevac platform, or some combination of all three with quick-change interior systems.

 Daher Kodiak 100 Series III — The Bush and Utility Specialist

+Useful load tops 2,100 pounds in some configurations — roughly 500 pounds more than the TBM 960, in an aircraft that costs about $2.3 million new.
 Cruise speed is only 183 KTAS.
 Range with reserves is approximately 1,100 nautical miles.
-Those numbers sound modest until you realize that the Kodiak’s operators frequently don’t need 330-knot cruise — they need to carry a stretcher patient, 400 pounds of cargo, and a nurse into a 900-foot gravel strip in Alaska without destroying the landing gear.
+Those numbers sound modest until you realize that Kodiak operators frequently don’t need 330-knot cruise.
+They need to carry a stretcher patient, 400 pounds of cargo, and a nurse into a 900-foot gravel strip in Alaska without destroying the landing gear.
 The Kodiak does that.
 Nothing else on this list does.

 Cessna Grand Caravan EX — The Workhorse

 New price for a Grand Caravan EX in 2026 sits around $2.4 million, making it directly competitive with the Kodiak on price.
-Useful load is approximately 3,583 pounds — significantly higher than any other aircraft on this list.
-That number is the headline for cargo operators, skydiving operations, and regional feeder carriers.
-The Caravan was, in some configurations, never meant to be pretty.
-It was meant to carry a lot of things a long way at a reasonable cost, and it does exactly that.
+Useful load is approximately 3,583 pounds — significantly higher than any other aircraft on this list, and that number is the headline for cargo operators, skydiving operations, and regional feeder carriers.
+Cruise speed is around 175 KTAS.
+Fuel burn at cruise is approximately 59 to 65 GPH.
+Range with standard fuel is around 900 nautical miles.
+Garmin G1000 NXi is standard equipment in 2026 production aircraft.

 Piper M600/SLS — The Owner-Flown Value Proposition